brunoeducsantos/2D-feature-tracking/Report.md

 ## Conclusion

 Regarding the intersection between time performance and the number of matched points between frames, FAST-BRIEF seems a good candidate to be the recommended candidate.
-In addition, it has the most true positive number of matches between frames ( checkf [image_2]).
+In addition, it has the most true positive number of matches between frames (check [image_2]).
+Therefore, FAST-BRIEF is the chosen candidate to find consisten descriptors across frames in this dataset.

 ## Reference
 * [Performance data of descriptors and keypoints generators](https://docs.google.com/spreadsheets/d/1XjCx8vCeGhiXPxjZbKCU_fEnNz826EIpMes8a6IjI4E/edit?usp=sharing)